MHFA SPECIALTY COURSES

 Accreditation & CPD Points

 On completion of this course, many professionals may be able to claim attendance towards Continuing Professional Development (CPD) within their industry body.
-Please check with your relevant industry body or BLLC if you are unsure of allocation points.
+Please check with your relevant industry body if you are unsure of allocation points.